unckless/RobUnckless_Lab_Notebook/_posts/2019-02-22-Montipora-Larvae-DNA:RNA-Test.md

 - Discard flow through (Zymo kit waste)
 - Transfer yellow columns to new 1.5mL microcentrifuge tubes
 - Add 50µl warmed 10mM Tris HCl to each yellow DNA column by dripping slowly directly on the filer
+- Incubate at room temp for 5 minutes
 - Centrifuge at 16,000 rcf (g) for 30 seconds
-- Repeat last two steps for a final elution volume of 100µl
+- Repeat last three steps for a final elution volume of 100µl
 - Label tubes, store at 4 degrees C if quantifying the same day or the next, if waiting longer store in -20

 ### RNA Extraction